 The time limit for bringing a claim for an industrial disease is three years from the moment of knowledge on the disease.
 Do not delay and contact us as soon as possible to discuss your claim.
 This way you will avoid becoming time-barred and missing the opportunity to claim your compensation.

 There are a variety of funding options open to you.
 We will discuss these options with you in more detail and where appropriate represent you on a no win no fee basis (also known as a Conditional Fee Agreement).

 Our client was standing on a pallet on a forklift and fell from a two-storey height to the ground.
 He suffered fractured skull and brain damage.
 We secured compensation of £280,000 for our client.

 Our client slipped on a wet floor and hurt his knee.
-The compensation that we secure for him was of the amount if £12,000.
+The compensation that we secure for him was for the amount of £12,000.

 'WHAT ARE MY EMPLOYER'S RESPONSIBILITIES TO ME?'

 Very broadly, your employer must provide a safe system of work, safe premises, competent staff, adequate training and supervision.

 'DOES MY EMPLOYER PAY PERSONALLY FOR MY CLAIM?'